About Performing Arts Abroad

 In addition to his native tongue of Kikuyu, George speaks English, Swahili, Norwegian, and Luo.

 Philippines Site Director

-Ester Yao Costim holds a Bachelors Degree in Biology from the University of the Philippines.
-Previously, Ester conducted research on the aquatic flora and fauna of local Philippine lakes and coordinated with local government agencies to help a local volunteer project expand its environmental programs.
-Ester loves photography and hiking, and prior to her current position she was an administrative staff at a local university.
+Ester Yao Costim is a graduate from the University of the Philippines with a Bachelors Degree in Biology.
+Previously, Ester assisted in conducting research on the aquatic flora and fauna of local Philippine lakes and coordinated with local government agencies to help VFV expand its environmental projects.
+Ester is an avid photography and hiking enthusiast, and prior to working at VFV she was an administrative staff at a local university.
 Today Ester is responsible for helping to look after as many as 200 annual volunteers, as well as assisting in researching new projects and placements in need of both international and local volunteers.
-Ester’s down-to-earth yet professional and friendly nature makes her well-liked by fellow staff and volunteers, and helps her successfully coordinate programs for Performing Arts Abroad.
+Ester’s down-to-earth yet professional and friendly nature makes her well-liked by fellow staff and volunteers, and helps her successfully coordinate for VFV.

 Spain Site Director

 Rich Kurtzman has been living in and loving Barcelona since 2002.
 Originally from Chicago, Rich took his passion for Spanish language, study abroad and all things Spain to Barcelona to work with students and hasn´t look back since.

 Rich studied abroad twice in college - in St. Petersburg, Russia and Madrid, Spain - and participated in an internship in a study abroad office in Milan, and has a variety of experience working in international education from advising students in the U.S. to teaching Spanish Culture and Intercultural Communication courses, to Director.
 While he does not have much Performing Arts experience (unless you consider playing the Rabbi in his high school production of Fiddler on the Roof, or a couple years in show choir), Rich has a huge admiration for the Arts and loves working with the students in Barcelona whether they are on stage, behind the scenes, singing, dancing or similar.